Dynamic tables

 Architecture

 Architecturally, the way dynamic tables are stored in YTsaurus uses the Log-structured merge tree idea.
-This makes it similar to the BigTable and HBase systems.
-To ensure fault tolerance and consistency, Hydra state replication library is used (analog of Raft).
-To support distributed transactions, the two-phase commit that is similar to Google Spanner is used.
+This makes it similar to BigTable and HBase.
+To ensure fault tolerance and consistency, the service uses the Hydra state replication library (Raft analog).
+Similar to Google Spanner, it implements two-phase commits to support distributed transactions.

 For more information about the data architecture and model, see separate sections about sorted and ordered dynamic tables.